 Sedona is often combined with a trip to Grand Canyon South Rim.
 You will find directions on getting from Sedona to Grand Canyon South Rim below.
-And if you want to know the best viewpoints of Grand Canyon South Rim, check out our separate article.
+And if you want to know the best viewpoints of the Grand Canyon South Rim, check out our separate article.

 So, to get to Grand Canyon National Park, take Highway 89A to I-17 N to I-40 W. Take I-40 west toward Williams to Highway 64.
 Take Highway 64 north directly to the main entrance to the South Rim of Grand Canyon National Park (West).
 114 miles, 2 hours 5 minutes.
 If the weather and road condition is good, you can take Highway 89A to I-17 N to Flagstaff.
 Take Highway 180 west to Highway 64.
 Take Highway 64 north directly to the main entrance to the South Rim of Grand Canyon National Park.

-Finally, if you want to start your trip in Grand Canyon from Desert View -East Entrance take Highway 89A to I-17 N to Flagstaff.
+Finally, if you want to start your trip in Grand Canyon from Desert View -East Entrance, take Highway 89A to I-17 N to Flagstaff.
 Take Highway 89 north to Highway 64.
 Take Highway 64 west to the East Entrance of the South Rim of Grand Canyon National Park.
-It takes you about 2 hours 45 minutes, around 135 miles.
+It takes you about 2 hours and 45 minutes, around 135 miles.

-However, if you are looking for an organized trip to Grand Canyon, we can recommend you Grand Canyon Sunset Tour from Sedona.
+However, if you are looking for an organized trip to Grand Canyon, we recommend Grand Canyon Sunset Tour from Sedona.
 Because during this tour, you will see the best viewpoints on South Rim, with our favorite spot for sunset – Lipan Point and Desert View Watchtower.

 |Photographing Arizona||Abandoned Arizona||Hiking Arizona||Arizona Day Trips|